openelections/openelections-data-ms/README.md

 * Don't include "County" in the county name.
 * Don't include "Precinct" in the name of the precinct.
 * For precincts with numbers in the name, remove any leading zeros (005 becomes 5).
+* Even within the same election, the order of candidates will differ between counties.

 ### How to Contribute